JorgePe/AppInventor-Vernie/README.md

-Some trigonometry concepts are used that I will not detail here but the basic idea is that each time the sprite is dragged we need to find it's position and decide if it is valid or not by calculating its distance to the center with the 'radius' procedure - if OK we accept, if not we force the sprite to stay over the border of the joystick area.
+Some trigonometry concepts are used that I will not detail here but the basic idea is that each time the sprite is dragged we need to find it's position and decide if it is valid or not by calculating its distance to the center with the 'radius' procedure - if OK we accept, if not we force the sprite to stay on the border of the joystick area to prevent it to go outside.

 Then we 'rotate' our joystick 45º to calculate the speed values to apply to each motor.
 This is a common trick used with tank driving, you can read some ideas [here](https://electronics.stackexchange.com/questions/19669/algorithm-for-mixing-2-axis-analog-input-to-control-a-differential-motor-drive).